Vantasin/Borg/README.md

   - Review `/var/log/borg/` and `systemctl list-timers borg-*`

 ## Troubleshooting
-- Dataset absent: create the dataset (ZFS `zfs create ...` or mkfs+fstab for ext4) at the intended path, then rerun.
+- Dataset absent: create the dataset (ZFS `zfs create ...` or mkdir for ext4) at the intended path, then rerun.
 - Missing env or wrong perms: ensure `/usr/local/sbin/borg/borg.env` exists, has `BORG_PASSPHRASE`, and is `0600 root:root`; rerun `sudo make install` if needed and use `sudo make check`.

 ## Makefile targets (common)